 The procurement of renewable energy resources using the RERF is subject to a set of unique constraints.
 First, unlike with the utility renewable resources budgets, the RERF may only be used to procure renewable energy credits.
-While the term "renewable energy resources" is defined in the Illinois Power Agency Act as RECs or both renewable energy and associated RECs,11 the Public Utilities Act makes clear that "alternative compliance payments . . . shall be deposited in the Illinois Power Agency credits."12
+While the term "renewable energy resources" is defined in the Illinois Power Agency Act as RECs or both renewable energy and associated RECs,11 the Public Utilities Act makes clear that "alternative compliance payments . . . shall be deposited in the Illinois Power Agency Renewable Energy Resources Fund and used to procure renewable energy credits."
+12

-Second, Section 1-56(c) of the IPA Act calls on the IPA to use the RERF to "procure renewable energy resources at least once each year in conjunction with a procurement event for electric utilities required to comply with Section 1-75 of the Act."13 Given the IPA's strategy of advance purchases to hedge load requirements and the unexpectedly
+Second, Section 1-56(c) of the IPA Act calls on the IPA to use the RERF to "procure renewable energy resources at least once each year in conjunction with a procurement event for electric utilities required to comply with Section 1-75 of the Act."
+Given the IPA's strategy of advance purchases to hedge load requirements and the unexpectedly